Jumia/open-source/README.md

 #### Docker Images

-@TODO
+Our docker images are always available in the docker hub [here](https://hub.docker.com/u/jumia/).
+Even if pushed to local registries the generally available image should always be on docker hub too in order to maximize contribution to the community as well as a fallback registry.
+Automated builds should be set from our github repositories at all times.
+`Repo Info` must have the proper information abiding to the documentation guidelines described in this README.

+Example to come:

+    docker push blah blah blah...

 ### Working with External Contributors

 The Open Source Team enthusiastically supports you in recruiting non-Jumias to contribute to your project.
 Collaboration and community are part of the fun of open source.

 Give GitHub's ["Creating a new contributor on-ramp" doc](https://github.com/blog/2128-creating-a-new-contributor-on-ramp) a look for some expert guidance.
 (TL;DR version = be welcoming, inclusive, and clear about what sorts of contributions you're looking for most).